 But before you do, make sure that the pages you are going to send people to are ready to support the traffic you are going to send there.

-A decent agency will do a digital marketing audit and evaluate your landing pages before creating or launching ads.
+A decent media buying agency will do a digital marketing audit and evaluate your landing pages before creating or launching ads.

 Running ads to a landing page with a poor conversion rate is a waste of money.

 Take it as a compliment that the media buying agency respects you and your business to not take your money then shrug when you fire them because “it didn’t work out”.
 (We see this more than you would think)

 Remember the job of the ad is not to create a sale, it is to drive traffic.
 The landing page is where a sale is made (or not!).
 Your website is ground zero for ROI driven digital marketing.

 If you’ve run ads in the past and it sent a whole whack of people to your site but resulted in few sales – it’s a landing page issue.
 Not an advertising issue.

 So what should a good landing page have?

 Here’s a 10 point checklist, based on data-driven marketing.